Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 ## aka.optimising

-aka.optimising introduces a timing function for debugging purpose.
+aka.optimising introduces a timing function for debugging.

 Set `aka.optimising.json` under DependencyControl's `configDir` to `{ true }`.
 Use `optimising.start()` to start the timer.
 Use `optimising.lap(lap_name)` to print time to `aegisub.debug.out`.